- This event has passed.

 - Tripods are not allowed unless you request permission in advance.

-Canstruction International Award categories, which go on to the International Awards Competition:
+Canstruction International Award winners, which go on to the International Awards Competition:

-Canstruction New York Award categories, which are only given locally:
+Canstruction New York Award winners, which are only given locally:

-1 for the Cheri C. Melillo Award (nicknamed the Cheri)
+Cheri C. Melillo Award (nicknamed the Cheri): Howard L Zimmerman Architects

 Canstruction® New York is a 501(c)(3) Corporation.
 Canstruction is a not for profit charity, founded by the SDA, which hosts competitions and events creating awe-inspiring, gigantic structures made entirely out of non-perishable food.
 Teams of volunteers, which include design industry professionals, participate in Canstruction® events in over 100 cities around the world each year.
 The can art sculptures are on exhibit to the public in each city where a competition is held.
 The public is invited to donate non-perishable food items during the exhibition.
 At the close of an exhibition, all food from the structures and public donations are donated to local food banks.
 Canstruction® New York has donated over 2 million pounds of food to local food banks since 1993, and over 1.2 million pounds to City Harvest since 2006.
 Since 1992, Canstruction® has raised nearly 82 million pounds of food for hunger relief organizations around the world with its signature, trademarked CanArt.®